ammonsalter-del/thedisruptor-sim/README.md

 ## Acknowledgments

-**Created by:** Ammon Salter, Warwick Business School, University of Warwick.
+**Created and Developed by:** Ammon Salter, Warwick Business School, University of Warwick.

 **Contributors:**